iratecaller/MQLight/README.md

     - Makes use of distinct C# locks for inerting, removing and updating.

+## Limitations

+This version does not support purging 'old' messages automatically, or moving messages to a dead letter queue.
+That is to say that if your app/game ignores messages, or forgets to check certain queues, then you can have a surprise when you run out of memory!

+The reasons MQLight doesn't support this is to make it as responsive as possible.

+I have no plans to support this mechanism for MQLight.
+I have have a more enterpris-y Message Queue that is backed by SQL Server and supports expiration, dead letter queues and all that typical enterprise capability.
+The reason why enterprise Message Queue system are so bloated, is that they absolutely need to guarantee that messages get delivered.
+IBM WebShpere MQ, Rabbit MQ, and Microsoft's MSMQ are all fantastic products which I love using, but, for most client-side apps like games, these aren't necessary.

+You wouldn't use MSMQ for games.
+It's an awesome product, but it's just not designed for this purpose.
+Similarly, you wouldn't want to use MQLight on a government social security server because it cannot guarantee delivery.

 ## License

 Completely free to use for whatever purpose.
 I make no warranties.